vacp2p/rfc/content/docs/rfcs/58/README.md

 # Abstract

-The described protocol is improvement of [32/RLN-V1](/spec/32), being more general construct, that allows to set various limits for an epoch (it's 1 message per epoch in [32/RLN-V1](/spec/32)) while remaining almost as simple as it predecessor.
+The protocol specified in this document is an improvement of [32/RLN-V1](/spec/32), being more general construct, that allows to set various limits for an epoch (it's 1 message per epoch in [32/RLN-V1](/spec/32)) while remaining almost as simple as it predecessor.
 Moreover, it allows to set different rate-limits for different RLN app users based on some public data, e.g. stake or reputation.

 # Motivation